 - In a small bowl, mix the melted butter, brown sugar, vanilla extract, cinnamon, salt, and cayenne.
 Pour this mixture over the prepared sweet potatoes, slightly separating the slices so that the butter mixture gets inside.

 - Take potatoes out of the oven, remove foil, spoon the butter mixture from the bottom of the pan over the potatoes, and return to oven, uncovered, for 10 minutes.
 Repeat this process once, and bake 10 minutes more.
-You want to have a nice glaze on the sweet potatoes.
+You want to have a nice glaze on the sweet potatoes

 - Serve with julienned apples sprinkled on top, if desired.

 - Choose a baking dish that will accommodate all four whole sweet potatoes, side by side, with a little extra room to allow the potatoes to fan out a bit.